thinkbanking's name change: your questions answered

-How does the thinkmoney Personal Account differ from a bank account?
+How does the thinkmoney Managed Current Account differ from a bank account?

-The thinkmoney Personal Account is an alternative to a bank account.
+The thinkmoney Managed Current Account is an alternative to a bank account.
 You receive many of the features you would get with a bank account, such as having your wages and / or benefits paid in directly, setting up Direct Debits and standing orders, and spending your money in shops and online using the thinkmoney Debit MasterCard.
-But in addition, the Personal Account helps you budget throughout the month, making sure you have the right amount put aside to budget for your bills and the right amount available on your card to spend.
+But in addition, the Managed Current Account helps you budget throughout the month, making sure you have the right amount put aside to budget for your bills and the right amount available on your card to spend.

 Your money is stored in a trust account dedicated to you which is ring fenced and separate from any other monies, and always there when you need it.

-Your Personal Account will continue to have the same clear and transparent monthly fee and you won’t get any penalty charges for “bounced” payments.
+Your Managed Current Account will continue to have the same clear and transparent monthly fee and you won’t get any penalty charges for “bounced” payments.

 Have you been bought out by another company?